-Speech Language Pathology Graduate Program
+Speech-Language Pathology Graduate Program

-Review of Three-Year Strategic Plan, 2016–2019, Updated September 2017
+Review of Progress on Three-Year Strategic Plan, 2016–2019

-The Master of Science in Speech Language Pathology program at California Baptist University, in keeping with its Christian ideals, seeks to educate and prepare students with the knowledge, skills, passion and compassion to become licensed and nationally certified speech-language pathologists who reflect a vision of service to the community consistent with the mission of the university.
+The Master of Science in Speech Language Pathology at California Baptist University, in keeping with its Christian ideals, seeks to educate and prepare students with the knowledge, skills, passion and compassion to become licensed and nationally certified speech-language pathologists who reflect a vision of service to the community consistent with the mission of the university.

-I. Strategic Priority #1 – Uphold our commitment to excellent didactic and clinical teaching by supporting development of faculty pedagogy and incorporating interprofessional education into the curriculum.
+Strategic Priority #1 – Uphold our commitment to excellent didactic and clinical teaching by supporting development of faculty pedagogy and incorporating interprofessional education into the curriculum.

 Strategic Priority #3 – Create and expand community partnerships, including dissemination of best practices in clinical supervision for our community partners, that support our ethics of academic and scientific discovery, service, professionalism, Christian faith and relationships.

 The faculty continued to develop meaningful community partnerships and now has over 250 clinical affiliation sites, and has established partnerships offering students academic and field experiences with organizations like Riverside University Healthcare System Medical Center, American Heart Association, Riverside Medical Clinic, and the California School for the Deaf, Riverside.
 One faculty member is serving on an ASHA board while two others serve on the advisory board for CSHA District 10.
 Graduate students participated in service opportunities on campus and in the community during National Aphasia Awareness month.
 The Director of Clinical Education created and disseminated education modules for training clinical supervisors in best practices for supervision.
 She also conducts annual review of clinical supervisors and ongoing training.